Internal Audit Best Practices to Stay Ahead of Microsoft Audits

 - Assign an Owner and Team: Designate a Software Asset Manager or IT Asset Management (ITAM) team to lead the internal audit effort.
 This team needs cross-functional support.
 Key members often include: someone from IT operations (who can run discovery tools or pull data), someone from procurement or contracts (to provide license entitlement info), and someone from compliance or internal audit (to provide oversight and ensure process rigor).
 If the company has a governance or risk committee, include software compliance in its charter.

 - Develop Audit Procedures: Create a standardized procedure or checklist for conducting the audit.
-This might include gathering inventory data (using SAM tools or scripts), gathering entitlement data (purchase records, Microsoft License Statement, etc.), reconciling data, identifying gaps or surpluses, reviewing findings with application owners, and documenting the results.
+This may include gathering inventory data (using SAM tools or scripts), collecting entitlement data (such as purchase records and Microsoft License Statements), reconciling data, identifying gaps or surpluses, reviewing findings with application owners, and documenting the results.
 Having a written procedure ensures consistency each time you perform the audit.

 - Utilize Tools and Templates: Leverage tools to automate data collection (as discussed in the prior article on SAM tools).
-Also, prepare templates for recording findings โ for example, maintain an Effective License Position (ELP) spreadsheet.
-This spreadsheet would list each Microsoft product, how many are deployed, how many licenses you own, and the delta (shortfall or excess).
+Also, prepare templates for recording findings – for example, maintain an Effective License Position (ELP) spreadsheet.
+This spreadsheet would list each Microsoft product, the number of deployments, the number of licenses you own, and the delta (shortfall or excess).
 Templates for inventory collection (server lists, user lists) and reporting results (maybe an internal audit report format) will save time in each cycle.

 - Management Buy-In: Secure support from senior management for the internal audit program.
 Explain that a small ongoing effort can prevent a very costly incident later.
 Management backing is important if you need to enforce corrective actions (like purchasing additional licenses or reallocating budgets).
-Also, leadership can set the tone for teams to cooperate with the internal audit; for instance, all departments must provide data or access when the ITAM team requests.
+Additionally, leadership can set the tone for teams to cooperate with the internal audit; for instance, all departments must provide data or access when the ITAM team requests it.

 - Train the Team: Ensure the people conducting the internal audits understand Microsoft licensing rules.
 Invest in training or certifications for software asset management.
-It may also help to have a relationship with an external licensing expert who can advise the internal team, especially in the first few audits.
-This knowledge is critical to accurately identify what counts as a compliance gap and what doesnโt.
+It may also be helpful to have a relationship with an external licensing expert who can advise the internal team, especially during the first few audits.
+This knowledge is critical for accurately identifying what constitutes a compliance gap and what doesn’t.

 You turn ad-hoc license checks into a mature internal audit program by formalizing these elements.